Sega Technical Institute: Yuji Naka, Sonic the Hedgehog 2, and Cerny's departure

 Sega of America marketing director Al Nilsen said that STI wanted "to go all out" to ensure Sonic 2 would be as successful as the original Sonic, since sequels were generally not well regarded.
 Its development suffered some setbacks; the language barrier and cultural differences created a rift between the Japanese and American developers.
 The Japanese were used to crunch conditions, with Cerny noting they often worked through the night and slept in their cubicles.
-In contrast, the Americans locked the STI offices at night.
-Cerny had envisioned the Japanese acting as mentors to the Americans, but cooperation was difficult since the Americans could not speak Japanese.
+In contrast, the Americans left at the end of their working day and locked the STI offices.
+Cerny had envisioned the Japanese acting as mentors to the Americans, but cooperation was difficult due to language barriers and cultural differences.
 STI artist Craig Stitt recalled Yasuhara and lead artist Yasushi Yamaguchi as easy to work with, but Naka as "an arrogant pain in the ass" not interested in working with Americans.
 Another STI artist, Tim Skelly, said that Naka would have been happier working with an all-Japanese team.
 Cerny said of the situation, "Sonic 2 did ship but after that we said 'no more!'"
 Upon release, Sonic the Hedgehog 2 broke video game sales records; in November 1993, it was reported to be the best-selling 16-bit video game ever at the time.

 During 1992, Cerny left STI; he claimed to have done so as development on Sonic 2 was being completed.
 Masaharu Yoshii temporarily filled in as the head of the studio and was credited as Sonic 2's director.
 Cerny's reasons for leaving included Nakayama's disapproval of Cerny's spending before Dick Tracy and Kid Chameleon were released, Cerny's refusal to create games with small development teams in short time frames as was commonly done with Master System games, and the rising tension between the American and Japanese staff of STI.
 In particular, Cerny felt that the Americans were not treated respectfully by the Japanese.
 Further complicating this was STI's involvement with the Sonic franchise and Naka's desire to oversee the process personally, as well as Sega of America's initial hesitation to assist given their lack of confidence in the character.
-After Sonic 2 was completed, Naka refused to develop another Sonic game if he had to work with the Americans again.
+After Sonic 2 was completed, Naka refused to develop another Sonic game if he had to work with an American team again.